 Cozy Reading Nook

 Brick masonry heater in Denmark by Lars Helbro.
 For additional ideas visit stenovne.dk.

 This masonry heater acts as a wall between two rooms in Quebec, Canada.
 By maconneriegillesgoyette.

 Masonry Heater with wrap around heated bench, direct fire oven (on kitchen side), and wood storage by Carsten Homstead of Massachusetts.
-More designs by these builders can be found at homespunworks.com.
+Originally found at homespunworks.com.

 Stone masonry heater with a heatkit core.
 If there is too much façade mass, 5″ or more, the mass can slow down the heat exchange.
-An efficient heater should produce heat at the same rate as the heat is given off (emitted).
+An efficient heater should produce heat at the same rate as the heat is emitted.
 The firebox size should also match the size of the heater and home.